rcaileff/career_ladders/software_engineering/core_engineer.md

 * Ensures tasks are QA/PM ready and of high quality.

 ## Subject Matter Expert
-* Architects and recommends direction at a Core level and understands the impact at an SE level.
+* Leads & recommends direction for project/product.

 ## Engineer Exchange
 * N/A